btigi/iiCompleteDestruction/readme.md

 iiCompleteDestruction is licensed under the MIT license.
 Full licence details are available in license.md

 The HPI related code is largely based on original work by [JoeD](https://github.com/joe-d-cws/hpidump)

+The ALP, LHT and SHD related code is based on original work by [Rahsennor](https://www.tauniverse.com/forum/member.php?u=20958)

 ## References
 https://units.tauniverse.com/tutorials/tadesign/tadesign/ta-files.htm